 Venting aside I am going to continue my job hunt.
 For others out there I hope your job hunt is way more successful than mine.

-There are many great free Cybersecurity learning videos in Youtube, but there are three Youtube channels I followed from the early days till now.
+There are many great free cybersecurity learning videos in Youtube, but there are three Youtube channels I followed from the early days till now.
 The three Youtube channels are TCM Security, John Hammond, and HackerSploit.
 Below are the link to their respective Youtube channels.

-Another topic in Cybersecurity I enjoy is privacy.
+Another topic in cybersecurity I enjoy is privacy.
 I am not over the top but I am somewhat close.
 There is a DEFCON talk about privacy on Youtube, DEF CON 33 - Private, Private, Private Access Everywhere.
 This talk is really informative and applicable.
 You will need to pause some segments of the video to write down the resources the presenter mentions.

 Below are additional resources on privacy.